LouisD69/NBA-Stats/README.md

 ## Desc
 - Academic Req for STADVDB course (2021)
 - Nba stats data from kaggle: https://www.kaggle.com/datasets/nathanlauga/nba-games
-- https://nba-stats-stadvdb.herokuapp.com/ (its down as of 2023)
+- https://nba-stats-stadvdb.herokuapp.com/ (its down because Heroku is not free anymore)
 - The aim is to show different stats that will need one table, two table, three table, or four table queries